Everyone talks about training engagement — but what does it really mean?

 Then we weave in a conversational pattern and set of communication techniques to help people become more thoughtful and effective communicators.

-People often tell us they learned more than they expected.
-And that outcome is directly attributable to Content Design.
+People often tell us they learned more than they expected — and that outcome is directly attributable to Content Design.

 One signal that we’ve earned attention is the shift: